A dictionary of bankruptcy terms

 no-asset case - A chapter 7 case where there are no assets available to satisfy any portion of the creditors' unsecured claims.

 nondischargeable debt - A debt that cannot be eliminated in bankruptcy.
 Examples include debts for alimony or child support, certain taxes, debts for most government funded or guaranteed educational loans or benefit overpayments, debts arising from death or personal injury caused by driving while intoxicated or under the influence of drugs, and debts for restitution or a criminal fine included in a sentence on the debtor's conviction of a crime.
 Some debts, such as debts for money or property obtained by false pretenses and debts for fraud or defalcation while acting in a fiduciary capacity may be declared nondischargeable only if a creditor timely files and prevails in a nondischargeability action.
-A mortgage debt is dischargeable, but unless the mortgage is paid in full during the bankruptcy case, the lender can still foreclose if the mortgage is not paid, but it cannot collect a deficiency if the foreclosure does not result in full payment.
+A mortgage debt is dischargeable, but unless the mortgage is paid in full during or after the bankruptcy case, the lender can still foreclose if the mortgage is not paid, but it cannot collect a deficiency if the foreclosure does not result in full payment.

 objection to dischargeability - A trustee's or creditor's objection to the debtor being released from personal liability for certain dischargeable debts.
 Common reasons include allegations that the debt to be discharged was incurred by false pretenses or that debt arose because of the debtor's fraud while acting as a fiduciary.